Idaho State Highway 33: Route description

 The highway enters Rexburg city limits just before a diverging diamond interchange with US 20.
 Signage at this interchange suggests that a Highway 33 Spur continues into downtown Rexburg with no indication of where the mainline highway goes, but no official source shows that to be the case.
-The highway continues east on Main Street past the Rexburg Municipal Airport and through the downtown until reaching 2nd East, where the highway turns to the north, passing though the main commercial core of the city.
+The highway continues east on Main Street past the Rexburg Municipal Airport and through the downtown until reaching 2nd East, where the highway turns to the north, passing through the main commercial core of the city.
 After a mile, the highway turns to the northeast, following a railroad to Sugar City.
 The highway turns to the east through downtown Sugar City, then back to the north at the edge of town near Sugar-Salem High School, where it meets 4000 North and turns east once again.
 Highway 33 Spur also meets Highway 33 at this intersection, travelling about 0.66 miles west to meet up with US 20.

 The highway continues east, passing signage warning truck drivers of the upcoming Teton Pass 60 mi ahead, then through the small towns of Teton and Newdale, then past the failed Teton Dam site.
 It continues east over a plateau that separates the Upper Snake River Plain from Teton Valley, crossing into Teton County.
-As the highway drops off the plateau, it crosses over the Teton River, intersects SH-32, and passes though Tetonia before turning south.
+As the highway drops off the plateau, it crosses over the Teton River, intersects SH-32, and passes through Tetonia before turning south.
 The route passes the Driggs-Reed Memorial Airport and enters the city of Driggs.
 The road proceeds southward through Driggs, intersecting SH-31 in the community of Victor, then turns to the southeast.
 The highway enters into the southern foothills of the Teton Range and reaches the state line with Wyoming, where it becomes WYO 22 as the Teton Pass Highway and eventually to Jackson, Wyoming.